abcdesktopio/docs/opsdocs/docs/advanced/4.4/desktop/executeclasses.md

 ![login resources sylver](img/login-resources-silver.png)

-The current user chooses `silver`.
+The current user has selected `silver`.

 > The pod is created with the requested resources.